Is There a Freely App? What Actually Runs Freely — and How to Use It Abroad

 Even on a supported device, Freely is licensed for the UK — so the moment you connect abroad, it checks your IP address, sees you're outside Britain, and stops working.
 That's true whether you carry a Freely box with you or buy a Freely TV overseas.

-Put the two together and you have a plug-and-play way to watch free UK TV anywhere:
+Put the two together and you have a plug-and-play way to watch UK TV anywhere:

 Plug the router into your internet abroad, connect the Freely box to it, and Freely behaves exactly as it does at home.
 Not sure which box?
 Our PLEIO vs Aero comparison breaks it down — in short, choose the PLEIO if you also want NOW and the full app store.